AC-Hackathons/bo-hackathon-website/index.md

 {% if site.event_status != "over" %}

-Scientists from the University of Bristol are hosting a X-day hackathon on
+The progress of a scientific field is both tracked and propelled through robust benchmarks.
+With the emergence of new [Bayesian optimization](https://chat.openai.com/share/ac610758-2ac8-4b38-8dd5-25e6c46ad2a6) tools applied or geared towards the physical sciences, it is important to understand its strengths and weaknesses relative to the state of the art.
+In this hackathon, we will put these tools to the test!
+Scientists from the Acceleration Consortium @ University of Toronto are hosting a 2-day hackathon on
-{{ site.event_date }}, open to researchers, to...
+{{ site.event_date }}, open to researchers, to select or develop Bayesian optimization algorithms and apply them to benchmarking tasks.
+After the hackathon, results will be collated and presented in a scholarly article (see co-authorship criteria below).
+Come join us to explore, collaborate, innovate, and contribute to the advancement of Bayesian optimization for the physical sciences.

 Researchers can sign up to [topics ranging from]({{ site.baseurl }}{% link projects.md %})
-... to ..., and more.
+application of algorithms to development of new benchmark tasks, and creating instructional tutorials.
 Teams will be led by senior academics from a range of disciplines at the University of Bristol, but participating researchers can be from any UK academic institution.
 [This opportunity]({{ site.baseurl }}{% link registration.md %}) is open to early career researchers[<sup>(?)</sup>][faq]{:title="What do we mean by an Early Career Researcher (ECR)?"}.